© The British Institute of Organ Studies 2015 (BIOS)

 The map can be zoomed and panned using the controls at the top left or by double clicking the point you wish to zoom in on.

 The British Institute of Organ Studies(BIOS) owns the NPOR, the Historic Organ Sound Archive (HOSA), the Directory of British Organ Builders (DBOB) and the British Organ Archive (BOA).
-The content of the NPOR is managed under an agreement with the Royal College of Organists (RCO) and the server is located in Emmanuel College Cambridge.
+The content and hosting of the NPOR are managed under an agreement with the Royal College of Organists (RCO).

 Please make a donation!
 The NPOR is a free service provided by BIOS for everyone interested in the organ and its history.
 Our charitable organisation must find nearly £8,500 annually to run this service and to keep the database on line for you.
 We badly need help in covering this cost, and we ask all users of NPOR to make a donation that reflects the amount of use and the value you put on it.
 A donation of just 50p for each use would be very helpful.
 All individual donations, however small, will be gratefully received by BIOS.
 Even better, please consider signing up for regular donations and thus help to secure the future of NPOR.
 For more information and to donate, please click here.